Drone Law in South Africa?

 • In controlled airspace (airport)

-• In restricted airspace (harbours, power plants, prisons, police station, courts of law, key points etc)
+• In restricted airspace (harbors, power plants, prisons, police station, courts of law, key points etc)

 • In prohibited airspace.